-- (i) A prospective Access Seeker may request initial meetings with Queensland Rail, prior to submitting an Access Application, to discuss the proposed Access Application and to clarify any matters relating to the negotiation process including any application requirements under Schedule B. - (ii) A prospective Access Seeker may give a written request to Queensland Rail for relevant Capacity Information and Queensland Rail will make available that Capacity Information within 10 Business Days after receiving that request. - (iii) Information (including Capacity Information) exchanged as between a prospective Access Seeker and Queensland Rail under clauses 2.1(b)(i)2.1.2(a) or (ii)(b) is non-binding and is only indicative or preliminary in nature.
-Despite this, the prospective Access Seeker and Queensland Rail must act reasonably in providing or requesting information under clauses 2.1(b)(i)2.1.2(a) or (ii)(b) taking into consideration the purpose for which it is being provided or requested.
-The provision of information under 2.1(b)(i)2.1.2(a) or (ii)(b) does not:
+- A prospective Access Seeker may request initial meetings with Queensland Rail, prior to submitting an Access Application, to discuss the proposed Access Application and to clarify any matters relating to the negotiation process including any application requirements under Schedule B. - (ii) A prospective Access Seeker may give a written request to Queensland Rail for relevant Capacity Information and Queensland Rail will make available that Capacity Information within 10 Business Days after receiving that request. - (iii) Information (including Capacity Information) exchanged as between a prospective Access Seeker and Queensland Rail under clauses 2.1(b)(i) or (ii) is non-binding and is only indicative or preliminary in nature.
+Despite this, the prospective Access Seeker and Queensland Rail must act reasonably in providing or requesting information under clauses 2.1(b)(i) or (ii) taking into consideration the purpose for which it is being provided or requested.
+The provision of information under 2.1(b)(i) or (ii) does not: